netdata/blog/content/posts/monitor-docker-netdata.md

 You can, of course, edit your `health.d/cgroups.conf` file to modify the existing alarms or create new ones entirely.

-![Individual CPU, memory, and alarms for each running container](https://user-images.githubusercontent.com/1153921/73206909-11f0fc00-4101-11ea-9b9b-66fb7c9f9caf.png)
+![Individual CPU and memory alarms for each running container](https://user-images.githubusercontent.com/1153921/73206909-11f0fc00-4101-11ea-9b9b-66fb7c9f9caf.png)

 ## Dive into real-time metrics for containerized apps and services